Terry Peiper of Fit Right Saddle Solutions in Carlisle PA.

 Carlisle PA 17015

 The hallmarks of the Western Dressage Horse are usefulness, rideability, willingness, safety, pure gaits, lightness, calmness, and steadiness.
-All of which speak to comfort, the most important element in saddle fitting.
+All of which speaks to comfort, the most important element in saddle fitting.

 Saddle fitter on school horses, western dressage and comfort.